robbiemu/aclarai/docs/arch/on-concepts.md

-# 🧠 Concept Creation and Drift Handling (Initial Strategy)
+# 🧠 Concept Creation and Drift Handling
 aclarai extracts, organizes, and updates concepts in a lightweight but effective way that suits individual users and small teams.
 This approach builds on the existing block-level processing and nightly maintenance workflows.

 ---